base-org/web/apps/base-docs/docs/tools/onramps.md

 ## Coinbase Pay

-[Coinbase Pay](https://www.coinbase.com/cloud/products/pay-sdk) is a fiat-to-crypto on-ramp that allows users to buy or transfer crypto directly from self-custody wallets and dapps.
+[Coinbase Pay](https://www.coinbase.com/cloud/products/pay-sdk) is a fiat-to-crypto onramp that allows users to buy or transfer crypto directly from self-custody wallets and dapps.
 Coinbase Pay supports 60+ fiat currencies with regulatory compliance and licensing, as well as 100+ cryptocurrencies, including ETH on Base.
 [Join the waitlist](https://www.coinbase.com/cloud/products/pay-sdk) to use the Pay SDK.

 ---